 Star rating (out of 5):

-Thank you so much once again to Anne Cater, Karen Sullivan and Orenda Books for inviting me to take part in this blog tour, I’ve had a wonderful time doing it.
-Attend will be published on 13th December 2018 and will be available as a paperback and a digital e-book.
+Thank you so much once again to Anne Cater and Accent Press for inviting me to take part in this blog tour, I’ve had a wonderful time doing it.
+The Space Between Time is due to be published on 20th June 2019 and will be available as a paperback and a digital e-book.
 If you fancy more information don’t forget to check out the rest of the stops on this blog tour for some amazing reviews!